aliska76/HTTP-Proxy-Server-with-threadpool/README.md

 	gcc -Wall *.c threadpool.h -o proxyServer -lpthread

 Remember that you have to compile with the –lpthread flag.

 Test the code:
 ---------------
 You can use a browser.
 Set the proxy settings to your proxy, e.g. localhost and 8000 if you are testing the proxy on the same PC and it is listening on port 8000.
 This project was wrote on Ubuntu (Linux) and run in the terminal.

-Tester HTTP Prox Server:
+Tester HTTP Proxy Server:
-The tester extracts, tests & grades.
+The tester extracts, tests & logs.

-PRE:
-chmod +x *.sh
+In grades file you can see if you pass the tests of the tester

 USAGE:
 1. copy your TAR into the tester's folder (must be of the form ID_<id>_work.tar, e.g. ID_111111111_work.tar)